oneapi-src/oneDPL/rfcs/proposed/iterators_pass_directly_customization/README.md

 ## Testing
-We will need a detailed test checking both positive and negative responses to `is_passed_directly_in_onedpl_device_policies` have the expected result, with custom types and combinations of iterators, usm pointers etc.
+We will need a detailed test checking both positive and negative responses to `oneapi::dpl::is_passed_directly_in_onedpl_device_policies_v` have the expected result, with custom types and combinations of iterators, usm pointers etc.

 ## Open Questions

 * Is there a better, more concise name than `is_passed_directly_in_onedpl_device_policies` that properly conveys the meaning to the users?
-* Should we be targeting Experimental or fully Supported with this proposal?
-(Do we think user feedback is required to solidify an interface / experience?)